canonical/cos-alerter/CONTRIBUTING.md

 ## Run With Docker

-* Copy the contents of `cos-alerter-default.yaml` to `cos-alerter.yaml` and fill in with appropiate values.
+* Copy the contents of `cos-alerter-default.yaml` to `cos-alerter.yaml` and fill in with appropriate values.
 * `docker build . -t cos-alerter`
 * `docker run -p 8080:8080 --mount type=bind,source="$(pwd)"/cos-alerter.yaml,target=/etc/cos-alerter.yaml,readonly -it cos-alerter`